-Starting in Round 2, some of the flag variables (e.g., indicating blindness, deafness) are cumulative (information from current and prior rounds).
-See Appendix III Flag Variable Specifications for Round 2 for additional details
+The flag variables (fl#blind; fl#deaf) were used through Round 3 in the SS and DT sections for routing.
+These are cumulative (information from current and prior rounds).
+See Appendix III Flag Variable Specifications for Rounds 2 & 3 for additional details.